EsmaeiliSajjad/Software-for-Vector-Network-Analyzer/README.md

 Fig. 1: Testing developed software for automation of SIGLENT Vector Network Analyzer.
 <a name="2"></a>
 # LabView Code
 LabView computer coding software is employed here to write the code.
-Before running the code, we should introduce the device to the computer and connect it using Measurment and Automation Explorer (NI-MAX) software.
+Before running the code, we should introduce the device to the computer and connect it using Measurement and Automation Explorer (NI-MAX) software.
 We also have to configure the TCP/IP protocol for data communication between the PC and the instrument.
-The following figures show how to connect the instrument to the PC through NI-MAX softwre and also a part of the developed code.
+The following figures show how to connect the instrument to the PC through NI-MAX software and also a part of the developed code.

 ![Screenshot 2022-07-03 001542](https://user-images.githubusercontent.com/108043716/177027512-f4d8cf2d-6325-4513-91e3-ba1b8de7cca6.png)
 Fig. 2: LabView code for the automation software including control, monitor, and store data in formatted data file.